Amandine Alessandra is a graphic designer and a photographer now based in Montréal.

 She has worked on social-media based award winning campaigns for Havas Worldwide, developed large-scale typographic workshops for the Victoria & Albert Museum and various textile projects for DesignMarketo and Selfridges, created an organic typeface for ALSTOM and a performance-based campaign for the WWF in Germany to help raise awareness about Earth Hour.

 A co-founder of Tower Block Books Ltd, a London-based independent publishing company, Amandine is the co-author of 2 children’s books.
-She is also a contributor to publications by Steven Heller, Gestalten, Rotovision, Mark Batty, Laurence King, as well as Slanted and Wired magazines.
+She also contributes to publications by Steven Heller, Gestalten, Rotovision, Mark Batty, Laurence King, as well as Slanted and Wired magazines.

-Amandine also works as a freelance photographer, collaborating with art directors, architects, interior and product designers.
+While running her photographic practice in London, Amandine has collaborated with art directors, architects, interior and product designers all over Europe.
 Her photographic work has been published by the likes of Domus, the New York Times, Wallpaper* magazine, Elle Decor Italia and Vogue Brasil.